SidUParis/lux.github.io/_pages/about.md

 ---
 permalink: /
-title: "Dr. Xiaofan LU - Bioinformatics Scientist & Biostatistician"
+title: "Data Scientist & Biostatistician"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, I'm Xiaofan, a Bioinformatics Scientist and Biostatistician specializing in cancer genomics and precision oncology.
+Hi, I’m Xiaofan, a data scientist of bioinformatics and biostatistics, specializing in cancer genomics and precision oncology.

 Currently, I'm working as a Postdoctoral Fellow at [IGBMC](https://www.igbmc.fr/igbmc) (L'Institut de Génétique et de Biologie Moléculaire et Cellulaire) in Strasbourg, France.
-Here is my [Curriculum Vitae](https://github.com/SidUParis/lux.github.io/assets/Curriculum_vitae.docx).
+Here is my [Curriculum Vitae](../assets/Curriculum_vitae.docx).

 ## Research Interests

-My research focuses on:
-- Multi-omics integration in cancer research
+- Multi-omics integration in cancer heterogeneity research
-- Advanced molecular classification methods
-- Predicting immunotherapy response in clear cell renal cell carcinoma
+- Biomarker identification in predicting immunotherapy response in clear-cell renal cell carcinoma with real-world clinical trial data
-- Development of bioinformatics tools for cancer research
+- In-silico identification of new therapeutic targets for renal cell carcinoma

 ## Current Work

-At IGBMC, I'm part of the Molecular and Translational Oncology team under the supervision of Pr.
-Gabriel Malouf.
-Our work involves cutting-edge research in cancer genomics, with a particular focus on urothelial and renal carcinomas.
+At IGBMC, I am a member of the [Molecular and Translational Oncology](https://www.igbmc.fr/en/recherche/teams/molecular-and-translational-oncology) team, led by Professor [Gabriel Malouf](https://scholar.google.fr/citations?user=OTn9RJ4AAAAJ&hl=en), a distinguished physician-scientist specializing in kidney cancer.
+Our work involved cutting-edge research in cancer genomics, with particular focus on urothelial and renal carcinomas and rare cancers.
+We aim to deepen our understanding of tumor heterogeneity and pathogenesis, with the ultimate goal of pioneering advancements in cancer treatment.

-## Achievements
+## Contributions to science

-- Developed MOVICS, an R package for multi-omics integration and visualization in cancer subtyping
-- Published in high-impact journals including Nature Communications, Clinical Cancer Research, and Genome Biology
-- Contributed to three Chinese patents for molecular classification of genitourinary system tumors

 | Metric                                                     | Count |
 |:-----------------------------------------------------------|------:|